open-telemetry/opentelemetry-operator/docs/api.md

 SecurityContext defines the security options the container should be run with.
+If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.

 <table>
     <thead>